Unique-Divine/Commonplace-Book/commonplace-book.md

 > "Nothing else matters except sitting down everyday and trying.
 Why is this so important?
 Because when we sit down day after day and keep grinding, something mysterious starts to happen.
 A process is set into motion by which, inevitably and infallibly, heaven comes to our aid." - Steven Pressfield, The War of Art

 > "Nobody changes because someone tells them to.
 People change because they're inspired to change. " - Peter Sage

+> "You have to be odd to be number one" - Dr. Seuss

 ---